 “There’s no doubt that these are unsettling times for all of us, including many city centre businesses.
 Whilst it is critical for us to help our businesses with immediate challenges, it is also vital that we continue to build a strong and resilient city centre that is fit for the future.
 The delivery of Heart of the City II is central to those efforts.”

 “The plans for Block H epitomise our ambition to create places with character and personality that will bring something entirely unique to Sheffield city centre.
 Cambridge Street Collective promises to become a destination that both locals and visitors will cherish and enjoy, and we are very excited about bringing this vision to life.”

-Planning & Design which has a close connection with Sheffield, welcomes this news.
+Planning & Design Practice which has a close connection with Sheffield, welcomes this news.
 Having long maintained an office in the city and with numerous clients and projects in the region, we are based at The Workstation, Sheffield’s leading business centre for creative talent and innovation in the heart of the city’s thriving Cultural Industries Quarter.
 Our Sheffield office is led by Michael Bamford, a chartered town planning consultant.

 ‘It’s great to see progress on the next phase of Heart of the City II.
 The plans retain the city’s heritage, but re-purpose and re-invigorate an area which has historically declined.
 The proposals will complement the great work that has already been completed around Heart of the City I and II and which be transformative for the city centre.”

 Please contact Michael if you require assistance with planning applications, appeals or local plan representations or require advice on lawful development certificates or development appraisals, at firstname.lastname@example.org

 Main image: Artist impression of the bar terrace in Block H

 Images – with thanks to Sheffield City Council